osrf/gazebo_tutorials/performance_metrics/tutorial.md

 ### Run the world without lockstep

 With the `lockstep` flag deactivated there is no guarantee that the camera sensor update happens in the same iteration as the physics simulation.
 This means the `sim_sensor_update_rate` could not correspond with the real value defined in the world.
-Inspect the `sim_sensor_update_rate` field, It is likely unable to reach the specified 500 fps.
+Inspect the `sim_sensor_update_rate` field, it is likely unable to reach the specified 500 fps.
 The other low-resolution camera is able to reach the specified value.
 Take note of the `real time factor` it should be close to 1.0.

 ```bash
 real_time_factor: 0.99798848700000009